matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 a) Create Config files for each Service and Deployment.
 b) Test locally on minikube.
 c) Create a Github/Trevis flow to build images and deploy.
-d) Deploy app to a Cloud provides.
+d) Deploy app to a Cloud providers.

 29) NodePort vs ClusterIP Service?
 Answer: Services: Sets up networking in a Kubernetes Cluster.